-So I’ve talked about all of the different lighting options that I recommend.
-So we covered the led, we covered the led lights.
-So I talked about the Manfrotto light and how this is a nice little portable option.
+I’ve talked about all of the different lighting options that I recommend.
+We covered the led, we covered the led lights.
+I talked about the Manfrotto light and how this is a nice little portable option.

 It’s small so you’re not going to get, you know, a massive amount of light, but some light is better than no light.
 I talked about the RGB video lights.
-So this was sent to me by Pixel.
+This was sent to me by Pixel.

 And it’s a good option in terms of it’s really compact.
 It also has lighting colours.
-So you can switch the colours and, you know, get that nice blue, green, purple, whatever colour backdrop with the lights that you want.
+You can switch the colours and, you know, get that nice blue, green, purple, whatever colour backdrop with the lights that you want.

 Talked about camera lights, completely underrated, amazing light source works really, really well.
 And then I talked about a ring light being my favourite of all options.
-So those are the options that I really recommend.
+Those are the options that I really recommend.

 Now I want to go over to do a bit of a demo so that you can see in terms of lighting, what should you actually be aiming for?
 And when I was telling my husband that I was going to do this, he was like, are you sure?

 And then I’ll walk you through lighting in terms of what I think you should look for and how to kind of position or frame the light.
-So just give me a minute while I turn off the lights, and we’ll see how this one goes.
+Just give me a minute while I turn off the lights, and we’ll see how this one goes.

 Okay, let’s switch over to the, okay, so we’ve switched over now.
 I’m going to turn off the lights and I’ll be back in like a couple of seconds.

 All right.
-So, I’m not lit too badly now, but in terms of lighting, here’s what I think you should be aiming for.
-So right now I’ve turned off the ceiling light.
+I’m not lit too badly now, but in terms of lighting, here’s what I think you should be aiming for.
+Right now I’ve turned off the ceiling light.
 I’ve turned off the ring light.

 I see people just like finding a random light or sitting like next to a light.
 And they’re looking like this, and I’m telling you now when the light is at the bottom, like it is now, and it’s casting shadows on your face like this, this doesn’t look good.

 Okay?
-So at the very least, you want to try to have the light, this is not too bad, so this is just one light just in front of me at eye level, not at the bottom where it’s cost and nasty shadows on your face.
+At the very least, you want to try to have the light, this is not too bad, so this is just one light just in front of me at eye level, not at the bottom where it’s cost and nasty shadows on your face.

 And it does the same thing when it’s at the top.
 It’s not too bad from the top.
 It’s better.
 But I can still see like quite a bit of shadows.
-So try to have it at eye level if possible, and then go a bit higher.
+Try to have it at eye level if possible, and then go a bit higher.

-So right now I’m lit not too badly, but I feel it’s a little bit too bright.
-So you see how like, there are these white patches here.
+Right now I’m lit not too badly, but I feel it’s a little bit too bright.
+You see how like, there are these white patches here.
 And there’s a lot of like, there’s too much light at the moment.
-So I would just dim that down a little bit.
+I would just dim that down a little bit.
 And I also feel that the light is a little bit unbalanced, right?

-So I feel like I’m coming through a little bit strong on one side.
-So what you’d look to do is you’d look to either add a light or you’d look to move the light.
-So this is on one side where it’s a little bit too bright here, you can see all the light here, but on this side, it’s, it’s not too bad but it’s a little bit dark.
+I feel like I’m coming through a little bit strong on one side.
+What you’d look to do is you’d look to either add a light or you’d look to move the light.
+This is on one side where it’s a little bit too bright here, you can see all the light here, but on this side, it’s, it’s not too bad but it’s a little bit dark.

 There you go.
-So that’s probably not the best, but it’s better than with one side, like the light is not completely balanced.
+That’s probably not the best, but it’s better than with one side, like the light is not completely balanced.
 One side of my face is a little bit darker than the other.
 I could probably dial that down a little bit.

-So that’s not too bad.
+That’s not too bad.
 In terms of lighting, you’re looking to get rid of shadows on your face and you’re looking to not be overexposed like I am now.
-So you want to dial it down so that, you know, it just lights you just enough.
+You want to dial it down so that, you know, it just lights you just enough.

-So using the dimmable lights, just bring it down, bring it down bit by bit, bit by bit, and then it will also adjust the colour tone and then just get it to a level that you like.
-So that’s pretty much the lighting tutorial.
+Using the dimmable lights, just bring it down, bring it down bit by bit, bit by bit, and then it will also adjust the colour tone and then just get it to a level that you like.
+That’s pretty much the lighting tutorial.